threader/PC-Tuning/docs/physical-setup.md

     - Configure load-line calibration to minimize vcore fluctuation under load (try to aim for a flat line), this setting varies between motherboards so do your own research

     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)

-## Minimizing Interference

-- Move devices that emit RF/EMF/EMI away from your setup & bedroom such as radios, mobile phones & routers.
-They have the potential to increase latency due to unintended behaviour of electrical components

-- Always favor wired over cordless

-- Ensure there is a moderate amount of space between cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))

-- Disconnect unnecessary devices from your motherboard such as LEDs, case USB ports, extra unused drives & RGB light strips

 ## Configure Peripherals